junxit/us-congress-bills-116/bill.md

     > ## § 202.
 Program authorized
     >
     > - **(a)** *In general*
-    >   - **(1)** *Grants authorized* The Attorney General may award grants to eligible entities described in paragraph (2), with priority given to eligible entities in southern border States, to enable the eligible entities to improve the transportation, processing, identification, and reporting of missing persons and unidentified remains, including migrants.
+    >   - **(1)** *Grants authorized* The Attorney General may award grants to eligible entities described in paragraph (2) to enable the eligible entities to improve the transportation, processing, identification, and reporting of missing persons and unidentified remains, including migrants.
     >   - **(2)** *Eligible entities* Eligible entities described in this paragraph are the following:
     >     - **(A)** States and units of local government.
     >     - **(B)** Accredited, publicly funded, Combined DNA Index System (commonly known as “CODIS”) forensic laboratories, which demonstrate the grant funds will be used for DNA typing and uploading biological family DNA reference samples, including samples from foreign nationals, into CODIS, subject to the protocols for inclusion of such forensic DNA profiles into CODIS, and the privacy protections required under section 203(c).